Relative ergodic properties of C*-dynamical systems: Introduction

 We conclude the paper with Section 5, devoted to higher order mixing properties and higher order recurrence properties.
 These ideas have received attention over the past few years, for example in \cite{NSZ}, \cite{D0}, \cite{Fid}, \cite{BDS} and \cite{AET}, which focused on developing general theory for asymptotically abelian systems.
-In Section 5 however, we focus on a specific class of examples, building on Section 3, where we don't in general have asymptotic abelianness.
-These properties involve so-called multitime correlations functions, which also appear in the physics literature.
+In Section 5 however, we focus on a specific class of examples, building on Section 3, where we have higher order mixing properties, but as opposed to the previous literature, we don't have asymptotic abelianness.
+These properties involve so-called multitime correlations functions, which also appear in the physics literature \cite{Pe}.